DISTINCT Function

 Still need help?

-Use the Formula Handbook template to find more support resources, and view 100+ formulas, including a glossary of every function that you can practice working with in real time, and examples of commonly used and advanced formulas.
+Use the Formula Handbook template to find more support resources, view 100+ formulas, review a glossary of every function that you can practice working with in real time, and find examples of commonly used and advanced formulas.

-Find examples of how other Smartsheet customers use this function or ask about your specific use case in the Smartsheet online Community.
+You can find examples of how other Smartsheet customers use this function or ask about your specific use case in the Smartsheet online Community.

 Ask the Community